DAObaker/contracts/README.md

 ## Motivation

-DAO Baker is an earnest effort by **[Block Swap](https://blockswap.xyz)** to decentralise the **Tezos (XTZ) staking (aka baking)** process through a set of self-enforcing smart contracts.
-This provides block by block transparency and auditability, thus minimising reliance on centralised discretionary staking providers.
+DAO Baker is an earnest effort to decentralize the **Tezos (XTZ) staking (aka baking)** process through a set of self-enforcing smart contracts.
+This provides block by block transparency and auditability, thus minimizing reliance on offchain discretionary staking practices and make it on-chain smartcontract driven.

-The purpose is to address the user experience and inefficiency plaguing the current staking process that limits the benefit  to niche technical crypto users.
+The purpose is to address the user experience and inefficiency plaguing the current staking process and rewards distribution that limits the benefit to niche users.
 Our solution intends to provide a mainstream user experience for Tezos staking.
 DAO Baker is a 100% open source project.

 ## Table of Contents